 If you’re using Google AdWords to drive qualified traffic to your website, you absolutely need to understand Quality Score.
 It affects how much you pay-per-click.
 It’s also a window into how well an ad is attracting your target audience.
 In this post, I’ll explain Quality Score factors and how it affects your AdWords campaign effectiveness.

 Quality Score Factors in AdWords

 The simple definition of Quality Score is an estimate of how relevant your AdWords ad is.
+When you first create a keyword it will be given a blank quality score (ranking it around a 6/10).
+But after it has been used once (viewed by a searcher) it will be given its own Quality Score.
 According to Google’s Support Guide, here are the main Quality Score factors and how to improve it:

-- A keywords expected clickthrough rate (CTR).
-This is based upon past human behavior to predict future performance.
+- A keyword’s expected clickthrough rate (CTR).
+This is based on past human behavior to predict future performance.

 - Display URL’s past CTR.
 Again if your URL got lots of clicks in the past, it’s a good indication that humans will continue to click on it.